Connor Van Scoyoc: Colorado Rockies

 On June 24, 2023, the Angels traded Van Scoyoc to the Colorado Rockies in exchange for Mike Moustakas.
 Down the stretch, he made 12 starts split between the High-A Spokane Indians and Double-A Hartford Yard Goats.

 Van Scoyoc returned to Hartford in 2024, making 23 appearances (22 starts) and registering a 7-7 record and 4.46 earned run average with 73 strikeouts across 115 innings wings pitched.
 He elected free agency following the season on November 4, 2024.

 On November 6, 2024, Van Scoyoc re-signed with the Rockies organization on a minor league contract.
+He made 41 relief appearances for the Triple-A Albuquerque Isotopes in 2025, logging an 8-6 record and 4.19 ERA with 46 strikeouts over 86 innings of work.
+Van Scoyoc elected free agency following the season on November 6, 2025.

+Washington Nationals

+The Washington Nationals signed Van Scoyoc to a minor league contract on January 20, 2026.

 Personal life

 Van Scoyoc's grandfather, Jim, won 700 games as the baseball coach for Norway High School.
 His father, Aaron, and older brother, Spencer, have played in Minor League Baseball.
 Spencer is currently in the Philadelphia Phillies organization.
 His great uncle, Mike Boddicker, played in Major League Baseball (MLB).